stephenb/coffee-machine/README.md

       game.whiteMoved()
       # outputs: switchSides called.

-You can also pass the states definition to the defineStateMachine method.
+You can also pass the states definition to the defineCoffeeMachine method.
 So, a more custom and comprehensive implementation may look like:

-    class ChessGame extends StateMachine
+    class ChessGame extends CoffeeMachine
       constructor: (@board, @pieces) ->
         @defineStateMachine
           states: